aida-ugent/fairret/README.md

             optimizer.step()
 ```

 No special data structure is required for the sensitive features.
-If the training batch contains N elements, then `sens` should be a tensor of floats with shape (N, d_s), with d_s the number of sensitive features. **Like any categorical feature, it is expected that categorical sensitive features are one-hot encoded.**
+If the training batch contains $N$ elements, then `sens` should be a tensor of floats with shape $(N, d_s)$, with $d_s$ the number of sensitive features. **Like any categorical feature, it is expected that categorical sensitive features are one-hot encoded.**

 A notebook with a full example pipeline is provided here: [simple_pipeline.ipynb](/examples/simple_pipeline.ipynb).